February 20, 2019

 Another way to promote your art is to showcase it when it’s hot ‘n’ fresh from the easel.
 The reason is simple.
 People get excited about things that are ‘new.’
 And when people get excited about your artwork, they’re more inclined to buy it.
 After all, people buy things based on their emotions and then justify the purchase with logic later.
 New art promotions take advantage of buyer psychology.
 Now you can, too!

-Selling your art on Facebook will require you to create an optimized Artist Page, build a following of fans, and promote your art for sale on the social network.
+Selling your art on Facebook will require you to create an optimized Artist Page, build a following of fans, and promote your art for sale on the social network (read more on how to sell art online and how to make money as a freelance artist).
 However, as most artists will tell you, showing some patience and a fair amount of determination will be the key to your success.
 The reality is, it will take some time before you start to see consistent monthly sales on Facebook.

 This is especially true for artists on Facebook because nowadays you must be willing to learn a few things that go beyond the scope of creating amazing works of art.
 In fact, being a good artist is no longer good enough to sell your art on Facebook.
-To be successful and make the most money as an artist on the social network, you will have to evolve into an online marketer and a bit of a salesperson, too.
+To be successful and make the most money as an artist on the social network, you will have to evolve into an online marketer and a bit of a salesperson, too (read how to sell art on instagram).
 The quicker you learn to make this transformation, the quicker you’ll be able to sell your art on Facebook and transform your career as an artist.